Japonica Sea Mouse

 Japonica Sea Mouse, Aphrodita japonica.
 Sea mouse provided by the commercial fishermen of the greater Los Cabos area, Baja California Sur, October 2009.
 Size: 13 cm (5.1 inches) x 5.7 cm (2.2 inches).
 Productive discussions with Dr. Richard Brusca, Tucson, Arizona, noted and this identification should be considered tentative.

-Phylogeny: The Japonica Sea Mouse, Aphrodita japonica (Marenzeller, 1979) is a polychaete worm that is a member of the Aphroditidae Family of Sea Mice.
-The genus Aphrodita is one of seven in this family, and there are forty-four species in this genus.
-This species is also known as the Japonica Aphrodite Worm and in Mexico as gusano afrodita japonica.
-They obtain their common name from a thick layer of dorsal felt that gives them a mouse-like appearance.
-There are eight family members found in the northern portion of the Sea of Cortez and four in the southern portion.
+Phylogeny: The Japonica Sea Mouse, Aphrodita japonica (Marenzeller, 1979), is a polychaete worm that is a member of the Aphroditidae Family of Sea Mice.
+The Aphrodita genus is one of seven in the Aphroditidae Family, and there are forty-four species in the Aphrodita genus.
+This species is also known as the Japonica Aphrodite Worm and in Mexico as Gusano Afrodita Japonica.
+They obtain their common name from a thick layer of dorsal felt that gives them a bedraggled mouse-like appearance.
+The genus name Aphrodita comes from the name of the Greek goddess of love and refers to this genus’s resemblance to human female genitalia.
+Bedraggled mouse or female genitalia- it makes you wonder what type of females these scientist were familiar with.

-Morphology: The Japonica Sea Mouse is best described as a short worm with a fir coat.
+Morphology: The Japonica Sea Mouse is best described as a short worm with a fur coat.
 Their bodies are short, broad, and segmented.
 The body cavity is filled with coelemic fluid, which gives them rigidity.
 They are elliptical in outline and taper at both ends.
 Japonica Sea Mice are either partially or completely covered with iridescent threads or setae that emerge from the dorsal surface.
 Their back bears 15 pairs of raised scales.
 The spines are poisonous and arranged laterally and when threatened they can be raised and fixed in position.
 Normally these setae have a red sheen, believed to warm off predators, but in light can flush green and blue.
 They are composed of millions of submicroscopic crystals that reflect and filter the faint light at ocean depths.
-The prostomium is globular with medium antenna, facial tubercle and 2 pairs of eyes on stalks.
+The prostomium (fleshy lobe in front of mouth) is globular with medium antenna, facial tubercle and 2 pairs of eyes on stalks.
 The elytra (flattened plates) are smooth and without barbs.
 Their palps are 4 to 7 times longer than the prostomium.
 The median antennae are at least as long as the prostomium.
 Their body has 38 to 43 segments.
-They reach a maximum length of of 18 cm (7.1 inches).
+They reach a maximum length 18 cm (7.1 inches) in length.

-Habitat and Distribution: The Japonica Sea Mouse resides buried head first within mud and sand substrate, at depths between 14 m (46 feet) and 1,170 m (3,838 feet).
-This species ranges from British Colombia to Ecuador.
-In Mexican waters the Japonica Sea Mouse is a resident of the entire Pacific coast, but has a limited distribution within the Gulf of California- from Bahía de los Ángeles, Baja California to the greater Los Cabos area, Baja California Sur.
+Habitat and Distribution: The Japonica Sea Mouse resides buried head first within mud and sand substrates, at depths between 14 m (46 feet) and 1,170 m (3,838 feet).
+They are a temperate to tropical Eastern Pacific species.
+The Japonica Sea Mouse is found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of Bahía de los Ángeles, Baja California, in the Sea of Cortez.

-Diet: Japonica Sea Mice are detritivores and predators that consume suspended organic matter, crustaceans, and other polychaetes.
+Diet: Japonica Sea Mice are detritivores and predators that consume crustaceans, suspended organic matter, and other polychaete worms.

 Predators: Japonica Sea Mice are preyed upon by various fishes.